About Lisa

 Why Listen to Me?

-Chief Engineer on Orion, one of the most complex spacecraft ever built.
+Chief Engineer on one of the most complex human spaceflight programs in history.

 Beyond the Work

-When I’m not speaking or mentoring, you’ll find me training in the gym, reading widely (see Books I’m Reading for my current list), or experimenting in the kitchen.
-My life is a system too — one I continuously refine for resilience and sustainability
+When I'm not speaking or advising, you'll find me training in the gym, analyzing system design across different industries, or experimenting in the kitchen.
+My life is a system too — one I continuously refine for resilience and sustainability.

-If you’re a technical leader who’s tired of carrying everyone else’s dysfunction, this is your invitation.
+If you're a technical leader who is tired of carrying everyone else's dysfunction, this is your invitation.
 Stop absorbing broken systems.
 Start architecting better ones.